- The players and cards

 - End of the game; scoring

 - Christiansen version

 - Other variations

-Zwickern (also known as Zwicker or Zwickeln) is a fishing game, played in Schleswig-Holstein in North Germany.
+Zwicker (also known as Zwickern or Zwickeln) is a fishing game, played in Schleswig-Holstein in North Germany.
 The "Zwick" (equivalent to the English "tweak") is a play by which you capture all the cards from the table, scoring a bonus.
-There are several variants of Zwickern.
+There are several variants of Zwicker.
 The main description on this page is of the version taught to John McLeod and Günther Senst by Dietrich Jensen, who now lives in Hamburg but comes originally from the Dithmarschen region of Schleswig-Holstein.
-After this there is a section on the variation played by Reinhardt Christiansen, a Canadian whose parents came from Schleswig-Holstein.
+After this two variations are described - one using 6 Jokers played in Großenwiehe and Sillerup in Schleswig, as taught to Paul Eaton by Irmgard Ewald, and one that was explained to me by Reinhardt Christiansen, a Canadian whose parents came from Schleswig-Holstein.
 Finally there are notes on other variations described in German card-game books.